Etshawy1/Spell-It/README.md

 ```
 use left and right arrows to move the basket and catch the right falling letters before time ends
-when you collect all the words you win the game and get redirected to choose another level
+when you collect the whole word letters you win the game and get redirected to choose another level
 ```
 ![levels](./Screenshots/gameplay.PNG)